wangjunlem/msianspr-covid-faq/non-pca-my-to-sg.md

 You may want to download TraceTogether and/or SingPass, as well as the StayHome@SG app.

 If you are driving into, or passing through any districts/states with any form of MCO in effect, please apply for a movement permit using the form [here][Movement Permit CMCO] at the nearest police station.
 This applies to travellers departing from KLIA/KLIA2 as well.
-See: [Known Areas Affected By MCO][Appendix MCO]

 ## Do I need to do a swab test before entering Singapore? {#sg-pre-entry-swab}